undisbeliever/terrific-audio-driver/docs/mml-syntax.md

     * `quarter_wavelength_in_ticks` value controls the rate of vibrato.
     * When MP Vibrato is activated the MML compiler will calculate a `pitch_offset_per_tick` value for each subsequent note played.
 This greatly simplifies and speedups the SPC-700 code, but requires the MML compiler to know which instrument is playing the note.
     * MP Vibrato does not take effect immediately.
 The vibrato starts on the next note played.
+    * CAUTION: MP Vibrato does not persist across subroutine calls.
+      When calling a `!` subroutine, MP vibrato is temporally disabled and MP vibrato resumes after the `!` mml subroutine returns.

 <br/>